• Skip to primary navigation

 Notes

-The Oil - Sesame seed oil gives a nice nutty taste to the beef but too much of it can sometimes taste overpowering.
-Since we're using extra lean ground beef in this recipe, we need more than just ½ tbsp of oil, so I add a little bit of regular cooking oil to the mix.
-Any oil that can tolerate high heat such as avocado, canola, or sunflower (to name a few) can be used.
+The oil - Sesame seed oil lends a nice nutty flavor to the beef, but too much of it can sometimes be overpowering.
+Since we're using extra-lean ground beef in this recipe, we need more than just ½ tablespoon of oil, so I add a little bit of regular cooking oil to the mix.
+Any oil that can tolerate high heat, such as avocado, canola, or sunflower (to name a few), can be used.

 Nutrition